 The 1978 Marxist coup strained relations between Pakistan and Afghanistan.
 Pakistan took the lead diplomatically in the United Nations, the Non-Aligned Movement, and the Organization of the Islamic Conference in opposing the Soviet occupation.
 During the war against the Soviet occupation, Pakistan served as the primary logistical conduit for the Afghan resistance.
 Pakistan initially developed close ties to the Taliban regime, and extended recognition in 1997.
 Pakistan dramatically altered its policy in support of coalition efforts to remove the Taliban after September 11, 2001.
 Afghanistan and Pakistan are engaged in dialogue to resolve bilateral friction.
 Pakistan is also seeking to repatriate its Afghan refugee population, which is concentrated mostly in the Northwestern Frontier Province.

 During the reign of the Taliban, Russia became increasingly disenchanted over the Taliban's support for Chechen rebels and its provision of sanctuary to terrorist groups active in Central Asia and in Russia itself.
 Moscow provided military assistance to the Northern Alliance.
-Since the fall of the Taliban, the Karzai government has improved relations with Russia, but Afghanistan's outstanding foreign debt to Russia still continues to be a source of contention.
+Since the fall of the Taliban, the Karzai government has improved relations with Russia.

 Afghanistan's relations with Tajikistan have been complicated by political upheaval and civil war in Tajikistan, which spurred some 100,000 Tajiks to seek refuge in Afghanistan in late 1992 and early 1993.
 Also disenchanted by the Taliban's harsh treatment of Afghanistan's Tajik minority, Tajikistan facilitated assistance to the Northern Alliance.
 The Karzai government has sought to establish closer ties with its northern neighbor in order to capitalize on the potential economic benefits of increased trade.
 The 2007 opening of a U.S.-funded bridge across the Amu Darya river has facilitated bilateral trade flows between Afghanistan and Tajikistan.